 7 Other Ranks.

-Given the scarcity of information on the activities of the NZEF NZAOC only the following have been attempted to be identified;
+Given the scarcity of information on the activities of the NZEF NZAOC only the following have so far been identified;

 The Ordnance Major,